 New York store opens

-The teams are already serving a lot of ‘crave-able’ food, as ampm calls it, from hot deli spicy chicken sandwiches to fresh-baked goods.
-We’re also bringing new jobs to the local community – every store employs about 10-15 team members.
+The teams are already serving a lot of ‘crave-able’ food, as ampm calls it, from hot spicy chicken sandwiches to fresh-baked goods.
+We’re also bringing new jobs to the community – every store employs about 10-15 team members.

 Harnessing the sun